nrkn/create-bitmap-font/README.md

 compatible module in node - add a factory function that takes deps like canvas etc and returns a create bitmap font function

+Using measureText to get the metrics is lazy - we have plenty of code lying around that can get better metrics by parsing the font file, eg proper x advance, kerning etc - but this gets job done for now

 ## license

 MIT License